 Jez Humble created a test that can help you know if your team is CI/CD-ready.
 The last part of that test requires your team to be able to recover from a failed build or test within ten minutes.

 If your team can accomplish all three parts of the test (daily commits to main branch, automated triggering of build and test, and repair within 10 minutes of failure), then Jez Humble would say your team has accomplished CI/CD.
 In his own words, he admits that integrating software that’s built by different people is hard.
 In fact, he says

 Combining the work of multiple developers is hard.
 Software systems are complex, and an apparently simple, self-contained change to a single file can easily have unintended consequences which compromise the correctness of the system.
-As a result, some teams have developers work isolated from each other on their own branches, both to keep trunk / master stable, and to prevent them treading on each other’s toes.— Jez Humble
+As a result, some teams have developers work isolated from each other on their own branches, both to keep trunk / main stable, and to prevent them treading on each other’s toes.— Jez Humble

 It’s precisely this complexity that’s posed by integrating software.
 That’s why it’s the norm that teams spend days trying to wrangle the branches and commits properly for releases.
 That’s time spent separated from the actual code development.
 Imagine if we eliminate this time spend through proper CI/CD pipeline and practices.
 Your team will be addressing bugs and adding features significantly faster than you would if you didn’t have a pipeline.

 And you already know that speed to market matters!